How to Send WhatsApp Messages from Arduino Uno R4 Wifi Board

 After successfully uploading the firmware and powering the Arduino, the Arduino WhatsApp alert system initializes WiFi connectivity and begins continuous distance monitoring.
 The Serial Monitor displays real-time measurements and connection status.
 When an object approaches closer than the configured threshold, the Arduino immediately formats the API request and transmits it to CircuitDigest Cloud.

-The demonstration above shows the sensor detecting an approaching object and the corresponding Arduino send notification to smartphone arriving on the mobile device.
+The demonstration above shows the sensor detecting an approaching object and the corresponding Arduino send whatsapp notification arriving on the mobile device.
 The message includes the device name, event description, measured distance, and location information as configured in the payload.
 After sending an alert, the system respects the cooldown period before allowing another notification, preventing excessive messages during sustained proximity events.

 Want to expand your IoT capabilities?
 CircuitDigest Cloud offers additional services you can integrate into your projects.
 Send emails automatically with the Email Notification API, deliver SMS alerts using the SMS Notification API, recognize vehicle license plates with the Vehicle Number Plate Reader, and visualize GPS tracking data through the GeoLinker-GPS Visualizer API.
 These tools work with all popular platforms, ESP32, Arduino, Raspberry Pi, and more, so you can build smarter, connected projects without switching ecosystems.